Do you care about the city you live in?

 The Civic Society has a blue plaques scheme to celebrate famous people associated with Exeter over the centuries.
 Find out about the plaques commemorating the city’s links to notable historical figures with our Blue Plaque guide.

-If you want to ask questions, come along to one of our Open Mornings, held every third Saturday of the month (except August) from 10.30am – 12.00pm in the Rougemont Room of the Central Library.
-We have a short talk on some aspect of Exeter, and you are welcome to listen to the speaker, meet members, and enjoy refreshments.
+If you want to ask questions, come along to one of our Open Mornings, held every third Saturday of the month (except August) from 10.30am – 12.00pm in the Belmont Chapel in Western Way (next to Jurys Inn).
+We have a short talk on Exeter (past or present) and you are welcome to hear the speaker, meet members, and enjoy refreshments.

 Remember, if you live in Exeter this is your Civic Society.